netbek/dotfiles/README.md

 The suggested workflow is as follows, but feel free to choose your own adventure:

-* To add a configuration not listed above, add a subdirectory to the dotfiles directory, add one or more entries to `install.sh` as needed, then commit and push.
+* To add a configuration not listed above, add a subdirectory to the dotfiles directory, add one or more entries to the install script as needed.

-* To remove a configuration, comment out the relevant entries in `install.sh`.
+* To remove a configuration, comment out the relevant entries in the install script.

-After making changes to the configuration files, remember to commit and push.
+Remember to commit and push any changes to the configuration files and install script in your fork.

 ## License